 - For Goods or Services between £50,000 and £189,329, a UK tender procedure will be followed.

-- For Goods or Services over this value an EU tender procedure will be followed.
+- For Goods or Services over this value a UK tender procedure will be followed.

 - For Works between £50,000 and £4,733,251, a UK tender procedure will be followed.

-- For Works over this value an EU tender procedure will be followed.
+- For Works over this value a UK tender procedure will be followed.

 The Authority may also wish to use a compliant framework agreement to purchase Goods, Services and/or Works.

-Typically these are available from Crown Commercial Services or other public buying organisations.
-If a framework is used the guidelines for that framework will be followed.
+Typically these agreements are available from Yorkshire Purchasing Organisation (YPO), Crown Commercial Services or other public buying organisations.
+If a framework is used then guidelines for that framework will be followed.

 The Authority will publish an advert using the appropriate online media: